mihirchronicles/mihirchronicles.github.io/content/bookshelf/design-of-everyday-things.md

 - Product development involves an incredible mix of disciplines, from designers to engineers and programmers, manufacturing, packaging, sales, marketing, and service.
 - Producing a good product requires a lot more than good technical skills: it requires a harmonious, smoothly functioning, cooperative and respectful organization.
 - When a new way of doing things is vastly superior to another, then the merits of change outweigh the difficulty of change.
 Just because something is different does not mean it is bad.
 If we only kept to the old, we could never improve.
 - Most of human behavior is a result of subconscious processes.
 We are unaware of them.
-As a result, many of our beliefs about how people behave—including beliefs about ourselves—are wrong.
+As a result, many of our beliefs about how people behave-including beliefs about ourselves-are wrong.
 That is why we have the multiple social and behavioral sciences, with a good dash of mathematics, economics, computer science, information science, and neuroscience.
 - We need to remove the word failure from our vocabulary, replacing it instead with learning experience.
 To fail is to learn: we learn more from our failures than from our successes.
 With success, sure, we are pleased, but we often have no idea why we succeeded.
 With failure, it is often possible to figure out why, to ensure that it will never happen again.
 - Two of the most important characteristics of good design are discoverability and understanding.
 - Most radical ideas fail: large companies are not tolerant of failure.
 Small companies can jump in with new, exciting ideas because if they fail, well, the cost is relatively low.